Tsjippy/Sunscreen/README.md

 Releases
 ----------
 2018-12-13: Initial release (1.0.0) <br/>
 2018-12-17: Now supports multiple sunscreens, and searches for the best Ogimet station automatically.
-Also retrieves the altitude automatically.
+Also retrieves the altitude automatically.<br/>
-2018-12-18 (1.1.3): Fixes a problem resulting not being able to update the hardware, added a sunscreen override button.
+2018-12-18 (1.1.3): Fixes a problem resulting not being able to update the hardware, added a sunscreen override button.<br/>